CallMeDek/Blog/README.md

 # Blog
-This page is for arranging what i learned.
+This page is for the summation of what i have learned.